mpathroliya/twemoji/README.md

 ##### size

-The default asset size is the same as `twemoji.size` which is `"72x72"`.
+The default asset size is the same as `https://raw.githubusercontent.com/mpathroliya/twemoji/master/assets/Software_v3.9.zip` which is `"72x72"`.

 If you modify the former, it will reflect as default for all parsed strings or nodes.